NUJ in parliament

 Local News Matters: access the latest news about the NUJ LNM campaign.

-International: the NUJ lobbys and campaigns on a number of international issues and fights for press freedom across the globe.
+International: the union fights for press freedom and trade union rights across the globe.
 Access the latest information about our international campaigns.

 NUJ briefings and submissions

-All the unions briefings and submissions to the UK parliament are available to members on the dedicated page online.
-Access NUJ parliamentary submissions and briefings.
+All the unions briefings and submissions are published and available on the dedicated web page:

 Early day motions (EDMs)